sadukie/sadukie-blog/_posts/2025-07-11-vibe-coding-bingo.md

 July is a busy month for me - from birthdays and anniversaries to prepping for my family reunion.
 I come from a very large family, and we all get together once a year to see each other.
 There are hot dogs, horseshoes, the business meeting, egg toss, kids' games, crafting contests, and BINGO!

 We recently found out that our BINGO caller crew won't be able to make it.
-Today, my boss asked if I had tried coding with Copilot - which I had in a Microsoft Learn path but not locally.
+Today, [Ardalis](https://ardalis.com) asked if I had tried coding with Copilot - which I had in a Microsoft Learn path but not locally.

 So this evening, I installed the GitHub Copilot extension in my VS Code and started to code using GPT 4.0.